-- Čellulitis associated with burns, chronic ankle or decubitus ulcers, wounds, or in patients with diabetes, vascular insufficiency or immunocompromise.
-These infections are often polymicrobial; predominantly Group A Streptococci and Staphylococcus aureus but Gram negative enteric bacilli and anaerobes may also be present. - Consider underlying osteomyelitis in those with diabetes, vascular insufficiency, or chronic ankle or decubitus ulcers. - Remember anti-tetanus prophylaxis for traumatic wounds. - While awaiting results of appropriate swabs, aspirates or surgical debridement, the following antibiotic combinations are recommended:

-$\label{eq:model} \begin{array}{l} \mbox{Amoxicillin/ clavulanate 1.2 g IV q8h with or without gentamicin \mathbf{or} cefuroxime + metronidazole \mathbf{or} flucloxacillin + gentamicin + metronidazole. \end{array}$
+- Cellulitis associated with burns, chronic venous or decubitus ulcers, wounds, or in patients with diabetes, vascular insufficiency or immunocompromise.
+These infections are often polymicrobial; predominantly Group A Streptococci and Staphylococcus aureus but Gram negative enteric bacilli and anaerobes may also be present. - Consider underlying osteomyelitis in those with diabetes, vascular insufficiency, or chronic ankle or decubitus ulcers. - Remember anti-tetanus prophylaxis for traumatic wounds. - While awaiting results of appropriate swabs, aspirates or surgical debridement, the following antibiotic combinations are recommended: Amoxicillin/clavulanate 1.2 g IV q8h with or without gentamicin or cefuroxime + metronidazole or flucloxacillin + gentamicin + metronidazole. - Erysipelas and cellulitis thought to be caused by Group A Streptococci can be treated by penicillin alone.
+Give benzylpenicillin 1.2g q4h IV. - Necrotizing skin and soft tissue infections: - Early on these are very difficult to distinguish from cellulitis / soft tissue infections and diagnosis is frequently delayed leading to high morbidity and mortality.
+Changes of skin necrosis and anaesthesia are late signs and require urgent management.